-The City will also implement State requirements (Government Code Sections 4450-4460 and Title 24 of the California Code of Regulations) to include accessibility in housing and public facilities for persons with disabilities:
+The City will also implement State requirements (Sections 4450 to 4460 of the California Government Code and Title 24 of the California Code of Regulations) to include accessibility in housing and public facilities for persons with disabilities:

 - Encourage housing developers to include mobility-impaired accessibility in their project designs and prioritize these types of projects to increase housing mobility opportunities for seniors and persons with disabilities. - Review regulations and procedures for City-funded or operated housing programs to ensure that they do not exclude participation by persons with disabilities. - Include accessibility considerations in the preparation of the City's budget and goals and the allocation of funding for improvements in support of housing and residential neighborhoods for persons with physical or developmental disabilities.